Skip to Main Content

 Allowable Vehicles

-Allowable vehicles for parking at Student Housing include non-commercial automobiles and motorcycles.
-Trailers, RV’s, ATV’s, Snow Machines, or other similar vehicles are not permitted.
-Residents who may need to temporarily bring a trailer to campus should contact Residence Life prior to the trailer’s arrival to ensure that a plan is in place for proper use and timely removal of the trailer.
-Non-allowed vehicles found to be parked on the Housing lot will be towed if the registered owner cannot be identified - see Abandoned Vehicles, below.
-Non-allowable vehicles attributed to a housing resident will be assessed a $25/day charge until removed when a pre-approved plan has not been created with Residence Life for temporary storage of that vehicle in the parking lot.
+Residents are not allowed to have RV’s, ATV’s, Snow Machines, or other similar vehicles stored on campus.
+Residents who temporarily need to bring a trailer to campus should contact Residence Life prior to the trailer’s arrival to ensure that a plan is in place for proper use and timely removal of the trailer.
+Non-allowed vehicles found to be parked on the Housing lot may be fined and/or towed.

 Parking Spaces